hruif/TravelPartner/README.md

 - **NestJS:** [Linting & Formatting](https://awesome-nestjs.com/components-and-libraries/lint.html).
 - **Python:** [PEP 8](https://peps.python.org/pep-0008/), Linter: flake8, Formatter: Black.
 - **SQL:** [SQL Style Guide](https://docs.telemetry.mozilla.org/concepts/sql_style.html), Formatter: [SQLFluff](https://sqlfluff.com/).

+## ✅ Completed Features/Functionality

+- **Interactive map** which allows users to explore travel recommendations.
+- Users can **upload photos**, tag them with location, experience type, price, rating, and  optionally a summary or personal story.
+- Users have **profiles** so they can see all of their travel diaries from each of their trips.
+- **Filter recommendations** by budget.
+- Users can **add recommendations to their itinerary**, seeing a visual layout of their schedule.

 ## 📜 License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.